ccp5UK/dl-poly/documentation/source/UserManual/data_files/new_control.rst

 New-style control divides control parameters into distinct classes of parameters depending on how they should be handled by the parser.
-These are int, float, bool, string, option and vector (3,6), however, these are easily extensible and in future more may be added by developers.
+These are scalar types int, float, bool, string, and option, or vector types int, float, and string.
+These are easily extensible and in future more may be added by developers.

 Int